LafeLabs/thing/scrolls/feeds.md

 ## [Symbol Feed](symbolfeed.html)

 This is not really a feed in the strict sense above, but it behaves like a feed in the user interface.
-Every time a symbol is saved using [symbol.html](symbol.html) an SVG and PNG file are both created, and these are saved in a directory called [symbolfeed/](symbolfeed/)
+Every time a symbol is saved using [symbol.html](symbol.html) an SVG and PNG file are both created, and these are saved in a directory called [symbolfeed/](symbolfeed/).
+These can be saved locally and then used for anything.
+The pairs of files are also used when programming the Dremel laser cutter to directly create laser cut acrylic geometry shapes.
+The SVG files alone, with different layers as different colors are used for the cut and etch layers when making laser cut shapes ordered from [Ponoko.com](https://www.ponoko.com/).
+Clicking on an SVG file also loads it up into [symbol.html](symbol.html), including the structural JSON information which sets styles and positions of the symbol.

 ## [Wall](wall.html)